 There are many threats out there coming from all sorts of areas, and combating the cyber kill chain requires specific skills.
 If we look at the seven steps of the cyber kill chain—reconnaissance, weaponization, delivery, exploitation, installation, command and control, and actions—we can shine the light on the processes and use that as a roadmap to see what kinds of skills we need to develop to thwart each step.

-Knowing the cyber kill chain stages and their inherent outcomes is a first step in combating cybercrime.
+Knowing the cyber kill chain stages and their inherent outcomes is the first step in combating cybercrime.
 Cybersecurity is all about learning how to adapt and be flexible, as things are constantly changing, and awareness training can be hugely beneficial.

 There are many free training programs out there to get started.
 The Fortinet NSE Certification Program prepares professionals for a career in cybersecurity and trains you on multiple Fortinet products.
 (It’s best to get various vendor training to become familiar with other cybersecurity products as well.)
 Non-vendor training and penetration testing (also called “pen testing” or “ethical hacking”) can also be interesting and educational.
 Concentrate on ethical hacking techniques to understand the mindset and tactics of cyber adversaries, but also find training and information on: